jterrier84/master/docs/advanced-guides/arch-linux-os.md

 ## Grafana

 Two ways to install Grafana.
 From AUR or with snap.
 Pros and cons.
 Cannot install additional plugins with AUR version (looking into it).
 Snap is controversial security wise.
-I need additional plugin so built snap and installed grafana with it.
+I need additional pluginse so built snap and installed grafana with it.

-### snap
+### With Snap

 ```bash
 mkdir ~/git